Solar system fault finding guide & solutions

 When comparing kWh figures, as explained above, remember to take into account the often large seasonal variations.
 For example, in most locations, summer generation is far greater than winter, and the difference becomes greater the closer you are to the poles.
 If the system has been installed for several years, you can often refer back to the previous year’s data for a much clearer comparison to see if the performance has noticeably dropped.
 However, be sure to check no trees have grown and are now causing shading.

-Diagnosing a problem is typically much easier for those with microinverters such as Enphase or a SolarEdge system with DC optimisers as you can access individual panel performance and generation data.
-Also, those with advanced third party monitoring systems installed such as Solar Analytics will find it very easy to find out if there is a defect or performance problem as this system will automatically notify you.
+Diagnosing a problem is typically much easier for those with microinverters such as Enphase, so long as you have an active monitoring system online.
+SolarEdge systems with DC optimisers also you to access individual panel performance and generation data.
+Also, those with advanced third-party monitoring systems installed, such as Solar Analytics, will find it very easy to find out if there is a defect or performance problem, as this system should automatically notify you once it detects a significant difference compared to past months and years.

 High grid voltage issues explained